KevinEverywhere/simple-init-react-angular-preact-vue/ReadMe.md

 ```
 yarn run startAll
 ```
-The most typical errors when they occur come from already having ports 3000, 8080, 6789 and 4200 already being used; and yarn not being installed.
+The most typical errors when they occur come from ports 3000, 8080, 6789 and 4200 already being used; and yarn not being installed.
 If you do not have yarn installed, run the following line of code.

 ```
 npm install -g yarn